 We study trilobites from four periods of the Palaeozoic: the Cambrian, Ordovician, Silurian and Devonian.

-Our research covers trilobite taxonomy, phylogeny, functional morphology, biogeography, and the refinement of the geological timescale.
+Our research covers trilobite taxonomy, phylogeny, functional morphology, biogeography, and the refinement of the geological time 1C6A scale.

 Trilobites provide an unparalleled sample set for understanding evolutionary patterns in Palaeozoic marine rocks.
 There are more than 20,000 known species.